Shai2u/dash_plotly_car_accidents_example/README.md

 # Data Driven Content

-## 3. Replace static elements with data-driven elemtns
+## 3. Replace static elements with data-driven elements

 In the following code, we replaced the static examples (e.g., New York City, Montréal) in the dropdown menu and checkbox data with dynamic values extracted from the CSV’s features.
 This step adds meaningful context to the dashboard.
 The code snippets below outline the process.
 In short, we extracted unique values for each column.
 Additionally, we performed other manipulations, such as wrapping some graph generators into methods for better reusability and organization.